miguelcobain/ember-leaflet/tests/dummy/app/pods/docs/addons/template.md

 - an options object.
 Only the `as` option is supported at the moment.
 The `as` option is the name under which the component will yielded as from the `<LeafletMap>` component.

+### Setting up the a new layer's template

+If you're extending from `BaseLayer` (or another layer that extends from it), you might have to set up some boilerplate on your template.
+This is required because in glimmer components and octane we don't have observers.
+So that means that observing values requires the usage of [`ember-render-helpers`](https://github.com/buschtoens/ember-render-helpers), which requires the template (better solutions are welcome).

+Check the `BaseLayer`'s template on github for more information on what the `BaseLayer` does by default.

 ### Including the leaflet plugin

 Your addon should be responsible for including the necessary leaflet plugin, either using